 The outstanding common shares of Bank of Montreal are listed on the Toronto Stock Exchange ("TSX") under the trading symbol "BMO" and on the New York Stock Exchange ("NYSE") under the symbol "BMO".
-The outstanding preferred shares of Bank of Montreal are listed on the TSX with the following trading symbols: "BMO.PR.H" for the Class B Preferred Shares Series 5; "BMO.PR.I" for the Class B Preferred Shares Series 6; "BMO.PR.V" for the Class B Preferred Shares Series 10; "BMO.PR.J" for the Class B Preferred Shares Series 13; and "BMO.PR.K" for the Class B Preferred Shares Series 14.
-The following tables set forth the reported high and low trading prices in Canadian dollars and trading volumes of the common and preferred shares of Bank of Montreal on the TSX for the periods indicated (including Class B Preferred Shares Series 4 which were redeemed on August 27, 2007).
+The outstanding preferred shares of Bank of Montreal are listed on the TSX with the following trading symbols: "BMO.PR.H" for the Class B Preferred Shares Series 5; "BMO.PR.I" for the Class B Preferred Shares Series 6 (on November 25, 2008, the Bank redeemed all of the Class B Preferred Shares Series 6); "BMO.PR.V" for the Class B Preferred Shares Series 10; "BMO.PR.J" for the Class B Preferred Shares Series 13; "BMO.PR.K" for the Class B Preferred Shares Series 14; "BMO.PR.L" for the Class B Preferred Shares Series 15; and "BMO.PR.M" for the Class B Preferred Shares Series 16.
+The following tables set forth the reported high and low trading prices in Canadian dollars and trading volumes of the common and preferred shares of Bank of Montreal on the TSX for the periods indicated.